johanberntsson/ozmoo/documentation/manual/manual.md

 Default colours: This picks the Z-code colours to use as default background and foreground colours.

     -sc:(Statusline colour)
 Statusline colour: This picks the Z-code colour to use as statusline colour.
-This is only possible with version 3 story files (z3).
+This is only possible with version 1, 2 and 3 story files (z1/z2/z3).

-    -ic:(Statusline colour)
+    -ic:(Input colour)
 Input colour: This picks the Z-code colour to use for player input text.
-This is only possible with version 3 and 4 story files (z3 and z4).
+This is only possible with version 1, 2, 3 and 4 story files (z1/z2/z3/z4).

     -bc:(Border colour)
 Border colour.
 This picks the Z-code colour to use as border colour.